 “It’s extremely important that students understand that they must meet the Nov.
 1 deadline to qualify to receive Tennessee Promise funding.
 If a student misses this deadline, there will not be another opportunity to take advantage of the Promise scholarship.”

-Pellissippi State also is hosting a number of informational sessions throughout this month and October to share details about program requirements and deadlines and to highlight the educational offerings at Pellissippi State.
+Pellissippi State also is hosting a number of informational sessions throughout October to share details about program requirements and deadlines, as well as to highlight the educational offerings at Pellissippi State.
 For a full list of those sessions, visit www.pstcc.edu/promise.